 Anxiety bracelets generate calming energy and promote happiness and self-love that reduces tension.
 Wearable touch technology uses soothing vibrations to enhance sleep and focus while minimizing stress.

 Postpartum bracelets eliminate fear regarding childbirth and generate inner peace.

 Acupressure bracelets naturally relieve anxiety and insomnia during pregnancy.
-Specific crystals like amethyst, rose quartz, and black onyx is worn as bracelets to help maintain emotional equilibrium and relaxation.
+Specific crystals like amethyst, rose quartz, and black onyx are worn as bracelets to help maintain emotional equilibrium and relaxation.

 In conclusion, bangles worn during pregnancy benefit women by assisting them in preserving emotional balance and lower stress levels.
 The different accessories and crystals can promote tranquility.